nilsteampassnet/nilsteampassnet/definition/_posts/2013-03-24-type-of-users.md

 A Manager in Teampass is a super user that can:

 * manage [Folders](./2014-04-20-managing-folders) (creation, modification and deletion) associated to the [Users Group]() he has
-* manage Users (modification and deletion) on which he is defined as "main administrator"
+* manage Users (modification and deletion) on which he is defined as "administrator"
-* of course, deal with Items
+* deal with Items

 A Manager could be a Team leader.

+# Team Manager

+A Team Manager has the same rights as a Manager plus the ability to manage all existing users in the Database (except the Administrators).

+As a consequence, if you define a user as being `Team Manager`, then this user will automatically inherit of `Manager` rights.

 # User

 A User is a normal Teampass user which deal with Items the way defined by Administrator and Manager.

+# Read-Only

+A Read-Only user has no ability to create and modify Items.
+He has access to the Folders and Items as defined by his account but he will never be able to modify anything.